 Backup withholding is not an additional tax.
-Amounts withhold under the backup withholding rules may be credited against a U.S. Holder's U.S. tax liability.
-A U.S. Holder may obtain a refund of any excess amounts withhold under the backup withholding rules by filing the appropriate claim for refund with the IRS.
+Amounts withheld under the backup withholding rules may be credited against a U.S. Holder's U.S. tax liability.
+A U.S. Holder may obtain a refund of any excess amounts withheld under the backup withholding rules by filing the appropriate claim for refund with the IRS.

 U.S. citizens and individuals taxable as resident aliens of the United States that (i) own "specified foreign financial assets" (as defined in Section 6038D of the Code and the regulations thereunder) with an aggregate value in a taxable year in excess of certain thresholds (as determined under rules in Treasury regulations) and (ii) are required to file U.S. federal income tax returns generally will be required to file an information report with respect to those assets with their tax returns.
 IRS Form 8938 has been issued for that purpose.
 "Specified foreign financial assets" include any financial accounts maintained by foreign financial institutions, foreign stocks held directly, and interests in foreign estates, foreign pension plans or foreign deferred compensation plans.
 Under those rules, our ordinary shares, whether owned directly or through a financial institution, estate or pension or deferred compensation plan, would be "specified foreign financial assets."
 Under Treasury regulations, the reporting obligation applies to certain U.S. entities that hold, directly or indirectly, specified foreign financial assets.
 Penalties can apply if there is a failure to satisfy this reporting obligation.
-In addition, in the event a U.S. Holder that is required to file IRS Form 8938 does not file such form, the statute of limitations on the assessment and collection of U.S. Holder's tax advisor regarding the reporting obligation.
+In addition, in the event a U.S. Holder that is required to file IRS Form 8938 does not file such form, the statute of limitations on the assessment and collection of U.S. federal income taxes of such U.S. Holder for the related tax year may not close until three years after the date that the required information is filed.
+A U.S. Holder is urged to consult the U.S. Holder's tax advisor regarding the reporting obligation.